 82% of our Board has global work experience.

-(2) One director self-identified as African American, and two directors self-identified as West Asian/Middle Eastern/Asian American.
+- (1) Directors nominated for election at our 2024 annual meeting of shareholders. - (2) One director self-identified as African American, and two directors self-identified as West Asian/Middle Eastern/Asian American.